3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

   Takes three operands
   `x ? y : z`

-**Beware that different operators carry different precedences**, meaning values are evaluated from the operator with highest precedence down to the lowest, like how multiplication comes first before addition in maths.
+**Beware that different operators carry different precedences**, meaning values are evaluated from the operator with the highest precedence down to the lowest, like how multiplication comes first before addition in maths.

 ### Assignment Operators